l3lackMegas/l3lackMegas/README.md

 # Hello there, I'm l3lackMegas 👋

-My name is Jaruwat Pohong, and wanna be a Web Developer(?).
+My name is Jaruwat Pohong.
+I'm a Web Developer.

 Actually I am a student in Computer Science who would like to do anything about web design and frontend development.